StardustXR/website/docs/01-get-started/04-manual.md

 ### Clients

 After the server is running, you'll need to run some clients.
-Clone any of these, `cargo build` & then `cargo run` after the server is already running, and they will load into the Stardust XR server!
+Clone any of these, `cargo build` & then `cargo run` after the server is already running, and they will load into the Stardust server!

 Non-exhaustive list of clients:
 - [**flatland**](https://github.com/StardustXR/flatland): `https://github.com/StardustXR/flatland`